betusin/lottery-ticket/README.md

 ## Checkpoints

-For easy data extraction there are saved checkpoints with describing filename of which trial, round and iteration they were trained.
+For easy data extraction and reuse of trained models, there are checkpoints saves with describing filename of which trial, round and iteration they were trained.
 To load and evaluate loss and accuracy of specific checkpoint, you can use `load_and_evaluate` function in `common.py`.

 ## Results